 2017-18 Cathedral Schedule Resource Kit

-Anticipation has been in the air for the rollout of Cathedral’s 2016-2017 academic schedule and we are pleased to do so now.
-On multiple occasions, I have witnessed how much of an impact a thoughtfully designed schedule can have on reducing stress, enhancing programs, and increasing effectiveness in teaching and learning.
-We do so much well at Cathedral, and this new schedule, tailored specifically for our institution, will help us to be even more effective with our use of time and will help provide increased opportunities for varied pedagogical instruction, collaboration, and advising.
+A thoughtfully designed school schedule can have a great impact on reducing stress, enhancing programs, and increasing effectiveness in teaching and learning.
+We do so much well at Cathedral, and this schedule, tailored specifically for our institution, will help us to be even more effective with our use of time and will help provide increased opportunities for varied pedagogical instruction, collaboration, and advising.

 The Rationale in Brief:

 Fewer Transitions: The schedule was designed with research-based principles in mind.
 Independent School Management (ISM), a leader in this field, has compelling evidence about how a schedule can affect learning.
 For instance, multiple sources indicate that when a student moves from class to class there is an average transition time of 12-13 minutes per class for a student to arrive, settle in, get ready to learn, and then prepare to leave class.
 Limiting the number of transitions, which also reduces passing time, adds more than 60 minutes of more effective time to each day.

 Fewer Classes per Day: Limiting the number of classes that meet each day has advantages as well.
 Reducing the frequency of needing to “change hats” reduces stress and increases learning.
 The same is true for the evening as well as the school day.
 If a student currently has homework in 5-6 courses per night, that number will drop to 3-4.
 The amount of total work might remain the same, but not needing to “shift gears” as frequently will help focus and learning.
 The number of assessments (e.g., tests, papers, projects) will similarly be reduced each day.